-The business office will pro-rate tuition owed to the school based on the contact hour calculation tabulated by the Registrar's office as outlined in the Refund Policy (pg 34).

-Any class withdrawal occurring after 50 percent will not be eligible for any refunds or adjustments.
+The Business Office will pro-rate tuition owed to the school based on the contact hour calculation tabulated by the Registrar's Office, as outlined in the Refund Policy.
+Any class withdrawal occurring after 50 percent of the term has passed or after 50 percent of the intensive course has passed will not be eligible for any refunds or adjustments.